-Institutional environment: These collections are conducted under the Census and Statistics Act 1905.
-For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, see ABS
+Institutional environment: The Causes of Death and Perinatal Deaths collections are conducted under the

+Census and Statistics Act 1905.
+For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of

-Institutional Environment.
+ABS operations, see ABS Institutional Environment.

-Timeliness:

-Causes of death and deaths data are published on an annual basis.
-Death records are provided electronically to the ABS by individual Registrars on a monthly basis for compilation into aggregate statistics on a quarterly and annual basis.
+Timeliness: Causes of death and perinatal deaths data are published on an annual basis.

+Death records, including perinatal deaths, are provided electronically to the ABS by individual Registrars on a monthly basis for compilation into aggregate statistics on a quarterly and annual basis.
 One dimension of timeliness in death registrations data is the interval between the occurrence and registration of a death.
 As a result, a small number of deaths occurring in one year are not registered until the following year or later.

-Causes of death data are published annually approximately 9 months after the end of the reference period.
+Causes of Death data are published annually 9 months after the end of the reference period.
 The 2015 causes of death dataset was released approximately six months earlier than usual, allowing more timely access to Australian mortality data.
 For more information on process changes see A more timely annual collection: changes to ABS processes (Technical Note) in Causes of Death Australia, 2015 (Cat. no. 3303.0).